jsjohnstone/pairing-tvkeyboardcalc/README.md

-# tr-pairingExercise - TV Keyboard Calculator
+# tr-pairing-exercise - TV Keyboard Calculator
 Pairing exercise

 This was a simple pairing exercise aimed to create a tool that could calculate the number of